NixOS/rfcs/rfcs/0145-doc-strings.md

 This could be automated.

-Also, the migration could be performed piecemal, starting perhaps with `nixpkgs.lib`, as it is already parsed by a tool (nixdoc), which could be modified for the new standard.
+Also, the migration could be performed piecemal, starting perhaps with `nixpkgs.lib`.

+See future work.

-## Requires changes in existing tooling to produce documentation
+## Tooling to produce the nixpkgs manual

-nixdoc, the tool used to produce Nixpkgs library function documentation, would have to be modified to fit the new format.
+Change or write a new tool used to produce Nixpkgs library function documentation.
+Because this is a breaking change.

-This would be a small change, and anyway this RFC is agnostic to the tool used -- an entirely new tool could be developed, or the functionality be included as part of Nix.
+See future work.

 # Alternatives
 [alternatives]: #alternatives